bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 We can now use the freshly introduced variables within our constraints, in place of the original function applications.
 This does complicate constraints where we previously had nested function applications, such as $(3)$ and $(5)$.
-Here, the idea is similar to the [alternative formalisation](#stepwise-composition) of $(3)$: we constrain the result of the outer function application depending on the result of the nested function application.
+Here, the idea is similar to the [alternative formulation](#stepwise-composition) of $(3)$: we constrain the result of the outer function application depending on the result of the nested function application.
-However, without uninterpreted functions, some constraint simplification opportunities can become more obvious, too.
+However, without uninterpreted functions, some constraint simplification opportunities may become more obvious, too.
-Since the domain and value range of $\mathit{perm}$ are equal, $(2)$ amounts to requiring the result for every input to be distinct:
+Since the domain and value range of $\mathit{perm}$ are equal, the bijectivity constraint can be simplified to "different applications of $\mathit{perm}$ return distinct segments":
 {{<highlight-file "aoc08.py" Python 201 224>}}

-As with the previous encodings, the rest of the encoder holds no surprises and is merely listed for the sake of completeness:
+As with the previous encodings, the rest of the code holds no surprises and is merely listed for the sake of completeness:
 {{<highlight-file "aoc08.py" Python 226 237>}}

 This is where we stop tweaking the encoding.
 You will find that running `solve_puzzle` with an instance of `LowLevelEncoder` again reduces the runtime significantly (to ~1s).

 ## Do Try This at Home
-Interestingly, each `check` in `solve_puzzle` takes only about 500µs if an instance of `LowLevelEncoder` is used.
+Interestingly, if the `LowLevelEncoder` is used, each `check` in `solve_puzzle` takes only about 500µs.
 So why does `solve_puzzle` take 1s?
-That's an order of magnitude longer than 200 times 500µs.
+That's an order of magnitude longer than 200 times 500µs!
-Profiling shows that most time wasted in the bindings -- specifically in `ExprRef.__eq__`.
+Well, running a profiler shows that most time is wasted in the bindings -- specifically in `ExprRef.__eq__`.

 There are several things you can do to squeeze out better execution times:
 * Now that you've seen how to express the constraints with the Python bindings, give the [bindings for C++](https://z3prover.github.io/api/html/namespacez3.html) -- or some other language with less overhead than Python -- a try.
-* Avoid recreating the constraints in `encode_variant`.
+* Avoid recreating the constraints for each variant.
+  They have the same form anyway.
-  Instead try to come up with a way to leverage [solving under assumptions](https://theory.stanford.edu/~nikolaj/programmingz3.html#sec-assumptions), i.e. avoid `encode_variant` and rather pass some assumptions to `check` which define $\mathit{patternSegment}$.
+  Instead, try to come up with a way to leverage [solving under assumptions](https://theory.stanford.edu/~nikolaj/programmingz3.html#sec-assumptions), i.e. delete `encode_variant` and rather communicate the observed patterns by passing appropriate assumptions to the `check` function.
-* Instead of solving each of the 200 problem instances separately try to combine them all into a single set of constraints, s.t. a single invocation of `check` will suffice to solve the complete puzzle.
+* Instead of solving each of the 200 problem instances separately, try to combine them all into a single set of constraints.
+  A single invocation of `check` shall suffice to solve the complete puzzle.
-* Assuming you do implement the above suggestion, try feeding the constraints to a dedicated SAT solver for another performance bump.
+* Assuming you do implement the above suggestion, try feeding the constraints to a dedicated SAT solver for another performance gain.
-  Have a look at [this section](/blog/generating-crosswords-with-sat-smt/#cnf-export) in a previous post, if you need some guidance on how to do this.
+  Have a look at [this section](/blog/generating-crosswords-with-sat-smt/#cnf-export) from a previous post, if you need some guidance on how to do this.

 {{<list-resources "{*.py,*.txt}">}}